LukaPetricevicHub/My-to-do-list-web/README.md

 ## Overview
 This To-Do List application helps users stay organized.
 It offers a user-friendly interface to add, edit, delete, and mark tasks as complete.
 Adding and editing tasks is quick and intuitive, while deleting helps maintain a clutter-free list.
 Marking tasks as complete clearly distinguishes finished tasks from pending ones.
-Perfect for personal and professional use, this application streamlines task management, enhancing overall productivity.
+Perfect for personal and professional use, this application streamlines task management, enhancing general efficiency.

 ## Features
 - Add new tasks